gitrgoliveira/vault-file-encryption/docs/ARCHITECTURE.md

      │    │    - Never persisted to disk
      │    │
      │    └─── Ciphertext DEK
-     │         - Encrypted with Master Key
+     │         - Encrypted with Primary Key
      │         - Stored in .key file
      │         - Safe to persist
      │